desihub/desidatamodel/doc/bitmasks.rst

 Bit Masks in DESI
 =================

-This page linkgs to the URLs defining the bitmasks found in DESI.
+This page links to the URLs defining the bitmasks found in DESI files.

 Redshift fitting (Redrock) masks